6 Steps To Start Your Cloud Career

 Don’t give up if you get rejected a few times or fail to land interviews.
 Commit to your goal and let those rejections drive you to work harder.

-Earning a certification proves you have the knowledge for cloud computing.
-Your hands-on experience, even if it’s not work experience, shows you can put it into action.
+Earning a certification proves you know about cloud computing.
+Your hands-on experience, even if it does not work experience, shows you can implement it.
 The best cloud engineering jobs are always tough to land, and you will face stiff competition.
-Earning certifications can give you a competitive advantage and taking the right steps to ensure you put your knowledge into practice will advance your career.
-While a certification doesn’t guarantee you’ll land your dream job, it will definitely get you closer to it than you are right now.
+Earning certifications can give you a competitive advantage, and taking the right steps to ensure you put your knowledge into practice will advance your career.
+While certification doesn’t guarantee you’ll land your dream job, it will get you closer to it than you are right now.

 How can you jump-start your cloud career?